 Add each prop firm account as a follower

-- DXtrade accounts (FTMO, Apex): use the DXtrade server URL from your prop firm's account portal and a dedicated API key, not your web login credentials.
+- DXTrade accounts (FTMO, Apex): use the DXTrade server URL from your prop firm's account portal and a dedicated API key, not your web login credentials.

 - MT4/MT5 accounts: use the broker server address shown in your terminal (each broker has a different server name).
 Some prop firms restrict API access to specific IP ranges.

-DXtrade API keys expire.
+DXTrade API keys expire.
 Check the expiry date for each key and rotate all of them before going live.
 An expired key will silently fail to copy trades on that account.

 Step 4: Create a Copier and Configure Lot Sizing